abulka/abulka.github.io/content/projects/libraries/europi-script-utils.md

 > **NOTE:** MicroPython async is supported on the Raspberry Pi Pico, and can help with task management.
-However even when using async, there is only one thread involved so you still need to be careful with blocking operations like writing to the screen.
-There is a second thread available on the Raspberry Pi Pico but MicroPython support for this feature is unreliable but will hopefully will improve in the future (we have been hoping for this for a long time though 2022-2024 and it is still a problem).
+However even when using async, there is only one thread involved so you still need to be careful with blocking operations like writing to the EuroPi screen.

+> Yes, there is a second thread available on the Raspberry Pi Pico but MicroPython support for this feature is unreliable but will hopefully will improve in the future (we have been hoping for this for a long time though 2021-2024 and it is still a problem).

 The utility classes presented here do not use async, nor do they use the second thread.